-TBA through its High Performance Committee consistently evaluates feedback from current athletes, coaches, State Associations and the wider community and makes changes to both programs to strengthen the pathway to elite level competition with the ultimate goal of developing world class athletes.
+TBA consistently evaluates feedback from current athletes, coaches, State Associations and the wider community and makes changes to both programs to strengthen the pathway to elite level competition with the ultimate goal of developing world class athletes.
 The vision of TBA’s High Performance Program is simply:

 To develop and deliver programs and pathways which produce world class bowlers and coaches that enrich the Australian Bowling Community.

 The squad will remain current from 1st January to 31st December each year.

 TBA no longer requires athletes to nominate or apply to join the NTS.